$16 Million Campus Consolidation Unites the Emmanuel College Community in Warrnambool

 Stephen Kerr, Emmanual College Business Manager

-More than just ‘bricks and mortar’ the Edmund Rice Centre unites the Emmanuel community and facilitates the college’s mission to nourish the mind, body, and spirit of its young people while continuing the tradition of Catherine McCauley and Edmund Rice in bringing to life the Gospel values of faith, hope, and love, all on the one campus.
+More than just ‘bricks and mortar’ the Edmund Rice Centre unites the Emmanuel community and facilitates the college’s mission to nourish the mind, body, and spirit of its young people while continuing the tradition of Catherine McAuley and Edmund Rice in bringing to life the Gospel values of faith, hope, and love, all on the one campus.

 “Without that funding, we wouldn't have been able to realise the dream of creating the facility that enables all those things we’re striving to achieve.
 We couldn’t have done this project without CDF,” says Rachel.